School Bus Driver Retention Program (DRP)

 Click here to view: School Bus Driver Eligibility Criteria

-Eligible school bus operator employers that participate in this program, will verify information about their school bus drivers in order to submit claims for bonuses.
-A program guide, accessible tools and templates and training will be provided to support school bus operator employers before the first submission period.
+Eligible school bus operator employers that participate in this program, will collate and verify information about their school bus drivers in order to submit a claims submission document for bonus payments.
+A program guide, tools, templates and training has been provided to support school bus operator employers with their submissions.

 Click here to view: Exception Application Form